 What is errors and omissions insurance?

-Errors and omissions (E&O) protects professionals, workers and small businesses against claims made by clients that may result in costly lawsuits due to inadequate work or negligence.
+Errors and omissions (E&O) insurance protects professionals, workers, and small businesses against claims made by clients that may result in costly lawsuits due to inadequate work or negligence.

-Should a client ever suffer a loss as a result of errors in your work, a deadline is missed, or a crucial element that was required is missing, they may make claims against your business.
+Should a client ever suffer a loss because there are errors in your work, a deadline is missed, or a crucial element that was required is missing, they may make claims against your business.
 Having E&O insurance can help protect your business from the financial ramifications of such claims.

 How does having this coverage protect my business?